sproutfund/website_evergreen/program/murals.md

       - "Curt Gettman, 2007-2013"
   - title: "Partners"
     items:
-      - ""
+      - "NEED TO ADD"

 funders:
   title: "Supporters"
   items:
-    - ""
+    - "NEED TO ADD"

 context:
   heading: "Combining Community and Public Art"
   details:
+    - "The Sprout Fund worked with nearly 100 community groups and dozens of local artists to develop 56 large-scale works of public art."
-    - "The Sprout Public Art Program was modeled after successful similar efforts in Philadelphia and other cities across the country.
-Sprout Public Art improved the image of a region synonymous with the aging Rust Belt and enhanced the visual landscape of neighborhoods in Pittsburgh and the surrounding communities of Allegheny County by creating high quality public art."
+    - "Launched in 2003, the community murals program was modeled after successful similar efforts in Philadelphia and other cities across the country.
+Through support from local foundations and corporations, Sprout enhanced the visual landscape of neighborhoods in Pittsburgh and the surrounding communities of Allegheny County—creating an always-open “museum without walls” of local artworks."
-    - "The Public Art program additionally raised awareness about the important role that local artists can have in shaping communities, encouraging dialogue between communities and artists while contributing to neighborhood development."
+    - "The program’s collaborative dialogue and design process excelled at considering the people of the community, their history, and their vision for the future.
+The program also raised awareness about the important role that local artists can have in shaping communities, encouraging dialogue between communities and artists while contributing to neighborhood development.
+The program concluded in 2010 after largely achieving its goals of creating cooridors, concentrations, and coverage of murals throughout the area."
-    - "From 2003 to 2010, Sprout Public Art fostered collaboration between artists and neighborhood community groups.
-During this time, Sprout Public Art worked with nearly 100 community groups and dozens of local artists to develop more than 55 enduring works of public art.
-The program’s collaborative dialogue and design process excelled at considering the people of the community, their history, and their vision for the future. "
+    - "Conceived as long-lasting works, the murals were painted using materials with a 20-year lifespan.
+However, as many murals were created in communities already in a state of change, some of Sprout's most prominent murals were later removed or lost to redevelopment."

 highlights:
   - title: "Mural Highlights"